ke-zhang-rd/krystal/docs/source/cython.rst

 If you are thinking whether you need cython, in most case, you don't.
 Cython might be a good option if both of the following conditions are met.

+  * Your project is already in python world.
-  * You care more about running time than aggregate engineering time.
+  * The aggregate running time of your code are more important than engineering time.
-  * You have already concluded that your engineering logic works in python, optimization is next step.
+  * The logic of project works in python, optimization of performance is next step.

 What
 ====

-In most case, you want to have a black box running in C level performance but could be called by pure python syntax.
+Abstractly, cython realize a black box which run C inside it but could be called by pure python syntax.

 1. This black box is called python extension.
 A Extension is a python module written in other language.
 Here is with C/C++.
 You are writting a Cython extension.
 2. Cython will just use standard C compiler to compile it to *.so* file